-- a.
-Tree selection, planting approach, and irrigation shall be designed to provide for the rapid growth and sustained health of shade trees and shall comply with the County's water efficient landscape ordinance.
-Small ornamental trees are appropriate for accent planting but shall not be used to meet shading requirements. - b.
-Minor exceptions to parking lot shading standards may be permitted through the Design Review process for parking layouts incorporating stormwater quality features, or alternative shading mechanisms.
+Shading - Tree Selection Tree selection, planting approach, and irrigation shall be designed to provide for the rapid growth and sustained health of shade trees and shall comply with the County's water efficient landscape ordinance.
+Small ornamental trees are appropriate for accent planting but shall not be used to meet shading requirements.
+Alternative Standards for "Carport" Type Accessory Solar Facilities Alternatives to these standards for new parking lots, where ground mounted "carport" type accessory solar facilities are utilized, may be considered through the design review process.